tigerbeetle/tigerbeetle/README.md

 scripts/install.sh
 ```

-If you want to run Parallels on macOS on a M1 chip, we recommend the server install image of [Ubuntu 20.10 Groovy Gorilla for ARM64](https://releases.ubuntu.com/20.10/), which ships with Linux 5.8 and which will support installing Parallels Tools easily.
+If you want to run Parallels on macOS on an M1 chip, we recommend the [server install image of Ubuntu 20.10 Groovy Gorilla for ARM64](https://releases.ubuntu.com/20.10/), which ships with Linux 5.8 and which will support installing Parallels Tools easily.

 ## Benchmark